-Yasuní is a thriving tropical rainforest in Ecuador’s northeastern region, and reputed to be the world’s most biologically diverse place on the planet.
-Read on to learn about Yasuní Rainforest.
+Yasuní is a thriving tropical rainforest in Ecuador’s northeastern region, reputed to be the world’s most biologically diverse place on the planet.

-Considered part of the ‘core amazon,’ Yasuní is located at the crossroads of the Andes, Amazon, and the equator, affording its unique biodiversity.
-Yasuní is an area of land comprised of Yasuní National Park, Waorani Ethnic Reserve, and an encompassing “Untouchable Zone,” designated to protect indigenous peoples and wildlife from environmental and cultural exploitation.
-Many indigenous tribes, and over 4,000 plant species and 173 mammals call Yasuní home.
+Considered part of the ‘core Amazon,’ Yasuní is located at the crossroads of the Andes, Amazon, and the equator, affording its unique biodiversity.
+Yasuní is an area of land comprised of Yasuní National Park, Waorani Ethnic Reserve, and an encompassing “Untouchable Zone,” designated to protect Indigenous peoples and wildlife from environmental and cultural exploitation.
+Many Indigenous tribes, over 4,000 plant species, and 173 mammals call Yasuní home.

 Yasuní also sits on top of nearly a billion barrels of crude oil.